aliasnull/aliasnull/README.md

 </pre>

-I'm a developer and crypto enthusiast who has been exploring the blockchain space since **2018**.
+I'm a developer with a passion for crafting high-performance web experiences.
+While I have a background in blockchain, my core focus is now on **modern web design** and pushing the limits of the **Blogger** platform.

 I enjoy building, experimenting, and sharing open-source projects related to:

-- ⚡ **Crypto & Blockchain** – from protocols to on-chain tools
+- 🎨 **Custom Blogger Themes** – From scratch XML development to modernization.
-- 🌐 **Decentralized Apps (dApps)** – practical utilities and experiments
+- 📄 **Landing Pages** – High-converting, responsive, and lightweight designs.
-- 🖥️ **Node Running & Infrastructure** – validators, RPCs, and automation scripts
+- 🛠️ **Blogger Development** – Advanced customization, widgets, and scripts.
-- 🛠️ **Developer Tools** – helping builders explore Web3 more easily
+- ⚡ **Web Performance** – SEO optimization and speed enhancements.

 ---

 ## 🚀 What I Do
-- Run and maintain crypto **nodes, validators, and testnet setups**.
+- Design and develop **unique, responsive Blogger templates**.
-- Build **dApps and smart contract experiments**.
+- Create **stand-alone landing pages** for products and portfolios.
-- Share **guides, utilities, and scripts** for the community.
+- Port modern HTML/CSS templates into **functional Blogger XML**.
-- Contribute to the growth of **open-source blockchain ecosystems**.
+- Write **scripts and hacks** to extend the functionality of legacy platforms.

 ---

 ## 🧑‍💻 Current Focus
-- Exploring **cross-chain bridges** and interoperability.
+- Developing a suite of **minimalist, SEO-ready Blogger themes**.
-- Experimenting with **tokenomics and governance models**.
+- Experimenting with **modern CSS frameworks** within the Blogger ecosystem.
-- Testing **layer-1 & layer-2 infrastructures**.
+- Building **dynamic landing pages** that prioritize user experience.
-- Documenting and publishing my journey here on GitHub.
+- Documenting my development journey and sharing resources here on GitHub.

 ---